ltardio1/term/README.md

 (Terminal Prompt / Happy Endings?)

-An mobile-friendly application to share geo-tagged pictures at specific dead ends in Brooklyn.
+A mobile-friendly application to share geo-tagged pictures at specific dead ends in Brooklyn.
 Users will be given directions from their location to the nearest verified dead-end.
 Once at the dead-end users can either post pictures / comments, or be given a few preset options ie: "Jane Doe was here".